sirsaula/dogviewer/README.md

 * All app state lives in the `DogViewer` page component:
   * No Redux, Zustand, or Context needed for an app of this size to reduce the complexity
-  * If the app grows a global store or React Context could be added later without breaking the existing components.
+  * If the app grows a global store or React Context could be added later without breaking the existing components

 ### 3. Simple Data Model